youngboy/engine-docs/source/index.md

 Engine runs as a proxy layer in front of GraphQL, provides performance telemetry (Optics functionality) and caches whole responses.

+Engine is in private Early Access.
+Please email rohit@apollodata.com with requests to join the Early Access program.

 Engine currently supports the following GraphQL Servers:

 - Apollo Server - Express, Hapi, Koa, Restify and Lambda